tboldagh/FunRootAna/README.md

 Another strategy can be used in this case.
 That is *lazy* evaluation.
 In this approach objects crated by every transformation are in fact very lightweight (i.e. no data is copied).
 Instead, the *recipes* of how to transform the data when it will be needed are kept in these intermediate objects.
 This functionality is provided by several classes residing in LazyFunctionalVector _(still under some development)_.
-You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy`.
+You can switch between one or the other implementation quite conveniently by just changing the include file which you use and rename `wrap` into `lazy_own/lazy_view`.
-In general the lazy vector starts to beat the eager one in terms of performance with as little as 3 transformations and size of 10 _(an effort top optimise both implementation is ongoing so, it may change)_.
+In general the lazy vector beats the eager one in terms of performance _(an effort to optimise both implementation is ongoing)_.

+If the container that is to be processed is guaranteed to reside in memory the lazy wrapper can be very lazy!
+That is it does not have to copy the data into own memory and should be constructed with `lazy_view`.
+If the container may disappear from the memory before the wrapper is done the initial copy has to be done.
+In this case `lazy_own` should be used for construction.

-In the lazy wrapper there is a `stage()` method that can improve the performance.
-It produces an intermediate copy that is operated on by further transformations.
-This way, some transformations can be skipped.
+In the lazy vector has one special methods  that can positively impact the performance sometimes.
+The method `stage` (or `cache`) produces an intermediate copy that is operated on by further transformations.
+This way, the transformations before the call to `stage` are not repeated.
+See an example.
 ```c++
 auto prefiltered = container.filter(F(_.x < 2)).filter(F(_.y >5 )).filter(F(_.r() < 10)).stage(); // skipping stage() would result in filtering operations to be repeated when calculating x
 auto x = prefiltered.map(F(_.x)).sort(F(_.x)).element_at(0); // here, the filtering from the line above does not happen, however the "prefilterd" is still lazy evaluating container
 ```

-In fact you can mix the two approaches if needed calling `as_eager()` and `as_lazy()` _(still under consideration/development)_;
+In fact you can mix the two approaches if needed calling `as_eager()`, and other way round: `lazy_view(v.unwrap())`, but tha should never be necessary.

 # Histograms handling